Sonipat, India: What to pack, what to wear, and when to go [2024]

 January

-If you visit Sonipat during January, you are likely to notice that it is mild and very dry with almost no rain.
+If you visit Sonipat during January, you will probably notice that it is mild and very dry with almost no rain.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the 40s F (single digits C).

 What to wear/what to pack: